 Copying data to tape is called Archiving, as its goal is to be an independent copy of data that doesn't rely on other backups to be retrievable.
 Archiving with Canister is simple:

-First, select the disk or folder you want to archive by either dragging in a folder from Finder, or by browsing to a Source Folder.
+First, select the disk or folder you want to archive by either dragging in a folder from Finder or by browsing to a Source Folder.
 Then continue, and mount a tape.
-Next, you'll confirm the transfer(s).
+Next, confirm the transfer(s).

 Many legacy systems use a deny-list of characters, severely complicating many workflows.
-To solve that without having to rely on a database and thus introducing vendor lock-in, Canister utilizes percent-encoding for all illegal and unsupported characters.
+To solve that without relying on a database and thus introducing vendor lock-in, Canister utilizes percent-encoding for all illegal and unsupported characters.
 You cannot only use any of the forbidden characters

 Upon retrieval, Canister automatically converts percent-encoded characters back to Unicode.
 If you make use of illegal characters heavily and plan to retrieve a Canister-made LTO with a different mechanism or app, it's easy to use a percent-decoding script after doing the retrieval.

-Each archive is fully verified by reading back the files after been having transferred.
-Verification can be halted at any time, by clicking the
+By default, each archive is fully verified by reading back the files after being transferred.
+Verification can be skipped at any time by clicking the

 Canister currently does not support hardware-based LTO encryption.